ananthreddy5481/NATAS/NATAS.md

 we need a key to open the folder that cointains the password .

-in the page source we will have info(address) of the file that the key is there .
+in the source code we will have info(address) of the file that the key is there .

 use it to navigate to the key and give it in the home page to get the password.